opportunity-hack/Hackathon-Runbook/mentors.md

 # Mentors

+This section is a mixture of things you can directly steal to put in your presentations and signup sheets, and a description of how to do it.

+# Overview

+This was something that was tried and evolved into an integral part of the hackathon.
+The hackers are generally smart, enthusiastic and full of energy.
+What they're not is experienced.
+As a result, they benefit greatly from having mentors who can answer basic questions for them.
+The net effect of that is that you get better outcomes, which is the end goal anyway.
+These mentors don't have to be seasoned veterans, anyone who has been in the workforce a year or two can likely help.

+## Technology

+You need them around:

+* Basic infrastructure
+  * github help
+  * Provisioning servers/containerization
+  * How to build in "the cloud"
+* Architecture
+  * What technologies to use
+  * How to avoid reinventing all of the wheels
+  * Sanity checking

+## Other

+* Help with getting their presentation ready
+* Being a soundingboard for questions
+* Basic user experience guinea pig

+# Text for you to steal

-Mentors have enlisted your brains to help the greater good during Opportunity Hack.
+Mentors we have enlisted your brains to help the greater good during Opportunity Hack.
 We need you to share your ideas, be a sounding board, and help unblock hackers that have been staring at the screen for hours.

 ## First wave (Day 1 11am to 3pm)